4.95 from 17 votes

 Almond Cake

-• Mix the all-purpose flour, baking powder, baking soda, salt, and set aside.
+• In a bowl, whisk together the all-purpose flour, baking powder, baking soda, salt, and set it aside.

-• Beat the butter in the bowl of a stand mixer for 2 minutes, on medium speed.
-Add the sugar, oil and mix to combine for another two minutes.
+• Beat the butter in the bowl of a stand mixer for 1 minute, on medium speed.
+Add the sugar and beat for 2 minutes.
+Then add the oil and beat for another minute, until the mixture is creamy and fluffy.

 • Add the eggs to the mixture, one at a time, mixing on medium speed.
-Scrape the bowl and add vanilla and almond extract and mix.
+Along with the final egg, you can add the vanilla and almond extract.

 • Add the almond flour to the bowl and stir to combine.